lgm527/lgm527/README.md

 Locate a tree near you at [TreeTrends](https://lgm527.github.io/tt2/) 🌲

-## Create a baseball card with your GitHub Statistics
+## Turn your GitHub Statistics into a baseball card

 Swing on over to [GitStats](https://git-stats-and-octocats.netlify.app/) ⚾️